Explore the Interaction Between the Size and Cost of Military Forces

 If a user downloads raw data using the “Export 10-year data (as .csv)” button, the resulting file will include costs for the 5-year period of the FYDP and the following 5 years, as well as the real growth rate used to transform average costs from the FYDP into costs for each year of that 10-year period.
 Annual costs, and any changes to them, are based on the cost in the 10th year of that period.

-The costs for individual units shown in the pop-up boxes are average annual costs over the 5 years of the FYDP.
+The costs for individual units shown in the pop-up boxes under each department tab are average annual costs over the 5 years of the FYDP.
 Those costs are for display purposes only.
 For all calculations and outputs, the tool internally converts those costs to the relevant year using an escalation rate.
-That conversion is necessary because costs change from year to year as a result of pay raises and other factors, so there is no single cost value for a unit over the full 10-year period.
-The quantities shown for individual units are also averages over the 5 years of the FYDP.
+That conversion is necessary because costs change from year to year as a result of pay raises and other factors, so there is no single cost value for a unit over the full 10-year period covered by the tool.
+The numbers of individual units shown are also averages over the 5 years of the FYDP.

 Any unit or slider shown as a percentage (all of which have a planned value of 100 percent) represents some element of the force or budget that is not best described as a specific number of forces.
 For example, “Classified Defensewide Funding” represents funding for a wide variety of classified programs.
 In such cases, the simplest description is to present the planned force as having 100 percent of its planned funding and then let users adjust that funding to the percentage they feel is appropriate (for example, setting classified defensewide funding at 90 percent or 110 percent of the currently planned funding).

-What types of units are included in the tool?
+What types of military units are included in the tool?

 This tool focuses on the same types of units as CBO’s force structure primer: high-level combat units that exist in the current force.
-Like the primer, the tool presents all unit costs and sizes as they are in DoD’s 2021 budget request.
+The tool presents all unit costs and sizes as they are in DoD’s 2024 budget request.
 In some cases, the selection of unit types was limited by the amount of detail in DoD’s budget documents.

 In addition, CBO could not distinguish between certain types of current units because of a lack of detail in DoD’s budget documents.
 For example, although CBO presented some units in the Army National Guard and Marine Corps Reserve separately from units in the active components of those services, it could not do the same for units of the Air Force Reserve and Air National Guard, because of the way in which the Air Force structures its units and presents their budgets.